Lockheed Martin F-35 Lightning II procurement: Switzerland

 On November 26, 2021, it was announced that Armasuisse had agreed to contract terms with the US government for 36 F-35As for CHF 6.035 billion.
 The next step was to request Parliament approve funds in the 2022 Armed Forces Dispatch.
 The order was then subject to parliamentary approval and the popular initiative not proceeding or failing.
 A parliamentary inquiry found the purchase worrisome but legal.
 The government did not wait for the popular initiative to proceed, which was legally permitted.

 On 15 September 2022 the Swiss National council gave the Federal council permission to sign the purchase deal, with a time limit for signing of March 2023.
 The deal to buy 36 F-35A was signed on 19 September 2022, with deliveries to commence in 2027 and conclude by 2030.

 On 20 September 2022 the popular initiative was withdrawn, due to the contract signing.

+On 13 August 2025, after talks with US officials, the Federal Council said Switzerland could not assert a fixed price for the F-35A procurement.
+This directly contradicted Federal Councillor Viola Amherd, who had repeatedly asserted publicly the procurement prices as guaranteed or fixed and part of the contracts.
+It said the final procurement cost could not yet be calculated precisely and that possible additional costs, first announced at the end of June, ranged from CHF 650 million to CHF 1.3 billion.
+In March 2026, the Federal Council requested a supplementary credit of CHF 394 million for the F-35A procurement; Armasuisse said this would allow Switzerland to procure approximately 30 F-35A aircraft, with the final number dependent on later US contracts for aircraft and engines.

 Czech Republic

 The Czech Air Force has been offered 24 F-35As to replace their leased 14 JAS 39 Gripens, as their lease expires in 2027 or 2029.
 On 3 November 2021, Janes reported the Czech Republic's requirement for 40 aircraft, with the F-35 being offered as an option.

 On 20 July 2022 the Czech government announced that they intend to begin the process of procuring 24 F-35s.

 On 30 June 2023, US State Department approved sale of 24 F-35 fighters for the Czech Republic.
 The plan for the purchase of the aircraft, staff training, ammunition, fuel as well as upgrades to the Čáslav Air Base was approved on 27 September 2023.
 The total cost is CZK 150 billion or $6.47 billion.
 According to Czech Prime Minister Petr Fiala, the first fighters would be ready in 2029 and the others by 2035.

 On 29 January 2024, the Czech government signed a memorandum of understanding with the United States for the purchase of 24 F-35A fighters.
 The deal is valued at $5.6 billion with the first deliveries beginning in 2031 and full operational capability in 2035.